Veykril/tlborm/src/macros/macro_rules.md

 Like before, the types of parentheses used can be any kind, but parentheses around the matcher and braces around the expansion are somewhat conventional.
 The expansion part of a rule is also called its *transcriber*.

+Note that the choice of the parentheses does not matter in regards to how the macro may be invoked.
+In fact, macros can be invoked with any kind of parentheses as well, but invocations with `{ .. }` and `( ... );`, notice the trailing semicolon, are special in that their expansion will *always* be parsed as an *item*.

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
 At least, nothing that appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
 As